-- Claudia Alejandra No conflicts of interest Pereda - Eugenio Chamizo No conflicts of interest Carmona - Jesús Maese No conflicts of interest - José de la Mata No conflicts of interest Llord - Lydia Abásolo No conflicts of interest Alcázar - Miguel Ángel Abad No conflicts of interest Hernández - Ramón Mazzuchelli No conflicts of interest - Rafael Ariza Ariza Has received income from Abbott for participating in teaching activities, and from Schering for consulting.
-No type of remuneration received from the Cochrane review of Adalimumab. - Rosa González No conflicts of interest Crespo - Santiago Muñoz Received an unrestricted research grant from Wyeth during 2006 and 2007.
+- Blanca HernándezReceives, through the Asociación Sanitaria Virgen Macarena, a salary as investigator fromCruzWyeth funds.
+Is investigator in multiple controlled clinical trials for Roche, Novartis, BMS, and Wyeth.
+Teacher for the Continuing Medical Education program of BMS and Roche.
+Has participated as consultant with Shering, BMS, Wyeth, and Roche. - Cayetano Alegre Has received aids for continuing education from the Wyeth, Abbott and Schering Laboratories, de Miguel in amounts of less than €3,000. - Claudia Alejandra No conflicts of interest Pereda - Eugenio Chamizo No conflicts of interest Carmona - Jesús Maese No conflicts of interest - José de la Mata No conflicts of interest Llord - Lydia Abásolo No conflicts of interest Alcázar - Miguel Ángel No conflicts of interest Abad Hernández - Ramón No conflicts of interest - Mazzuchelli - Rafael Ariza Ariza Has received income from Abbott for participating in teaching activities, and from Schering for consulting.
+No type of remuneration received from the Cochrane review of Adalimumab. - Rosa González No conflicts of interest - Crespo - Santiago Muñoz Received an unrestricted research grant from Wyeth during 2006 and 2007.
 Is consultant for the Reumaconsult project of Schering-Plough.
 Is consultant for the "Go Ahead" spondyloarthropathies group of Abbot.
 Member of the Continuing Medical Education Group of Bristol-Myers.